-In the first part of the research, rectification in a classic fossil crude oil processing installation (case 1) was simulated.
-The diagram of a model plant for crude oil rectification, imported from the ChemCad package, is shown in Fig. 1.
+3.1.
+Rectification in a classic crude oil processing installation - case 1 diagram of a model plant for crude oil rectification, imported from the ChemCad package, is shown in Fig. 1.
 The installation allows the separation of the feed stream into 6 fractions.